When you purchase through affiliate links on our site, we may earn a commission. Here’s how it works.

 How We Tested AI Font Generators

-Initially, it was a casual test of AI font generators, but it quickly became a full-on creative research with my FixThePhoto team.
+We began exploring the best AI font generators.
+Initially, it was a casual test, but it quickly became a full-on creative research.
 Kate Gross coordinated the project.
 She made sure we followed our testing plan and captured all the results along the way.

 Tati Tailor took charge of the visual testing.
 She used creative prompts to see what each AI lettering generator could do.
 At the same time, Eva Williams handled the technical checks, reviewing font appearance, file formats, kerning, and licensing information.